-There are so many milestones and moments in ones life.
-When I look back on what I would consider to be my happiest moments, one of them was the first day I spent with my newborn twins in their nursery.
+There are so many milestones and moments in one’s life.
+When I look back on what I would consider being my happiest moments, one of them was the first day I spent with my newborn twins in their nursery.

 The room also had a rocking chair for any victim willing to help feed a premature baby.
-I love old fashioned rockers.
-I know the gliders are great and use them for many clients spaces.
-However, the rockers remind me of sitting on my great grandmothers lap and rocking away with her as a child.
+I love old-fashioned rockers.
+I know the gliders are great and use them for many client spaces.
+However, the rockers remind me of sitting on my great grandmother’s lap and rocking away with her as a child.

 For the walls, I chose Osborne and Little’s topiary wallpaper.
 It had shades of green and off whites and little topiaries throughout the design.
 It was perfect.
 The base and crown of the room were painted a fern green.
 The carpet was soft, plush and soft green, which was perfect for hiding every unimaginable liquid that pours out of infants.